-Only shareholders of record at the close of business on June 2, 2022 (the 'Record Date''), are entitled to notice of and vote at the Annual Meeting.
-On the Record Date, we had [] common shares, par value \$0.001 per share (''Common Shares'') and 1,903,000 shares of 7.75% Series A Cumulative Redeemable Preferred Stock (the ''Series A Preferred Stock'') issued and outstanding.
-Each Common Share is entitled to one vote and, except under limited circumstances, holders of the Series A Preferred Stock do not have any voting rights and, as such, will not be entitled to vote at the Annual Meeting.
-Common Shares represented by each properly executed, unrevoked Proxy received in time for the Annual Meeting will be voted as specified.
-A quorum will be present at the Annual Meeting if shareholders owning a majority of the Common Shares outstanding on the Record Date are present at the Annual Meeting virtually or by Proxy.
+Only shareholders of record at the close of business on July 24, 2023 (the 'Record Date''), are entitled to notice of and vote at the Annual Meeting.
+On the Record Date, we had 43,822,050 common shares, par value \$0.001 per share ("Common Shares") and 1,937,277 shares of 7.75% Series A Cumulative Redeemable Preferred Stock (the "Series A Preferred Stock") issued and outstanding.
+Each Common Share is entitled to one vote and, except under limited circumstances, none of which have occurred, holders of the Series A Preferred Stock do not have any voting rights and are not be entitled to vote at the Annual Meeting.
+Common Shares represented by a properly executed, unrevoked Proxy received in time for the Annual Meeting will be voted as specified.
+A quorum will be present at the Annual Meeting if shareholders owning a majority of the Common Shares outstanding on the Record Date are present at the Annual Meeting, virtually or by Proxy.